Eritrea travel guide

 All foreign nationals must apply in advance for a travel permit to leave Asmara and the surrounding province of zoba Maekel.
 There are checkpoints outside of Asmara where your travel permit will be checked.
 Those working outside Asmara also need a travel permit to leave their area of residence or work.
 Applications in Asmara are handled by the relevant Ministry.
 For business travellers, applications are dealt with by the Ministry of Trade and Industry.
 Applications outside Asmara are handled by the local Zoba (Region) Administration Offices.
 Permission may take several days to be granted and is sometimes refused or delayed.

 Restrictions on travel by foreign nationals apply equally to foreign diplomats.
-Staff from the British Embassy therefore can’t provide consular assistance to British nationals outside Asmara.
+Staff from the British Embassy are therefore unable to easily provide consular assistance to British nationals outside of Asmara.